 2. Phil Esposito, 459 Goals

-Esposito played just 9 of his 19 NHL seasons with the Bruins, making his claim to number two on the team’s all-time goalscorers list that much more remarkable.
+Phil Esposito played just nine of his 19 NHL seasons with the Bruins, making his claim to number two on the team’s all-time goal-scorers list that much more remarkable.
 His highest single-season goal total while donning the Spoked-B was an amazing 76 in the 1970-71 season.